 On top of tuition, you also need to consider lost time and income.
 As a college student, you spend two to four years not working in your chosen field.
 You're not making money or gaining valuable work experience that even entry-level positions seem to require.

 According to the Education Data Initiative(opens new window), the price of a Bachelor’s degree is much higher when you factor in the years of lost income.
-When you consider lost income and loan interest, it is as much as $509,434.
-Starting out your career already hundreds of thousands of dollars in debt is daunting.
+When you consider lost income and student loan interest, the true cost can exceed $500,000.
+Starting your career already hundreds of thousands of dollars in debt is daunting.

 3. A degree doesn't guarantee a job

-College graduates hope to chip away at their student debt by landing a high-salary position.
+College graduates hope to chip away at their debt by landing a high-salary position.
 Yet, going to college doesn't guarantee you'll land a job, let alone a high-paying one.
-There was a time when earning a four-year degree could give you a competitive edge.
+There was a time when earning a four year degree could give you a competitive edge.
 Again, times have changed.

 Many recent college graduates struggle to get a job.
-In a 2022 study(opens new window), recent graduates submitted more than 300 job applications for entry-level positions.
-Over 90% got zero responses.
-Only 2% had interviews and none led to a job offer.
-For every unemployed person, there are two job openings(opens new window).
+In a 2022 study(opens new window), recent graduates submitted over 300 job applications for entry-level positions.
+Over 90% of these applications got zero responses.
+Only 2% had interviews, and none led to a job offer.
 Why are college graduates struggling to get hired?

 3. Most jobs don't require college degrees

-Some professions–like doctors, lawyers, nurses, and teachers–require strict education requirements to enter the workforce.
-However, many other fields don't require college degrees.
+Some professions – like doctors, lawyers, nurses, and teachers – require strict education requirements to enter the workforce.
+But many other fields don't require college degrees.
 It's largely up to employers to determine what education their employees need for a role.

 Many companies, especially those in tech, are easing up on or eliminating degree requirements(opens new window).
 The federal government has also removed degree requirements from technical IT roles(opens new window).
 Fields like software engineering and data science have a talent gap.
 The demand for skilled candidates is larger than the supply.

-To widen the talent pool, companies are considering candidates that can demonstrate their experience and skills—regardless of degree.
+To widen the talent pool, companies are considering candidates who can demonstrate their experience and skills — regardless of degree.

-Some roles that don't require college degrees include:
+Some sample job titles that don’t necessarily require college degrees include:

 4. Many successful people don't have degrees

 You don’t need a Bachelor’s degree to be successful.
-Many successful people don’t have a college degree, including:
+In fact, some of the successful p(opens new window)rofessionals and entrepreneurs of the last 50 years don’t have a college degree, including:

-Despite not adhering to the traditional career path, they built their own companies.
-Entrepreneurship is another path you can pursue without a degree.
+Despite not adhering to the traditional career path, these visionaries built their own companies — proving college isn’t a hard and fast requirement for success.

 6. You can gain the skills you need without a college degree